Exploring fixed points and eigenstates of quantum systems with reinforcement learning: Algorithm description

 To provide an initial illustration of the proposed algorithm, we apply it to the calculation of the eigenvectors of random Hamiltonians.
 In each realization, a different Hermitian matrix with randomly chosen complex entries is generated, and the associated Hamiltonian is rescaled according to Eq.~(\ref{rescaleH}).
 The algorithm is then executed for a sufficient number of iterations to ensure convergence, and the obtained states are compared with the exact eigenvectors computed by direct diagonalization, using the fidelities defined in Eq.~(\ref{fidelities1}).
 Repeating this procedure over $N_{\mathrm{r}}$ realizations finally allows us to compute the mean fidelities $F_k^{(j)}$ and the mean maximum exploration parameter $W_k^{(\mathrm{M})}$.

 Figure~\ref{fig2} shows the results obtained for a two-qubit system ($d=4$).
 Panels (a) and (b) display the behavior of $F_k^{(j)}$ and $W_k^{(\mathrm{M})}$ as a function of the iteration number $k$ without the reset mechanism described in Sec.~\ref{subsec:algoft}, while panels (c) and (d) show the corresponding results when the reset is applied.
 In both cases, in each iteration the dimensionless evolution time $\tilde{\tau}$ was uniformly sampled from the interval $[0,100]$ to avoid the issue discussed in Sec.~\ref{subsec:algofpa}.
-The remaining parameters are set to $r=0.9$, $p=2/r$, $w_{\mathrm{th}}=0.005$, $w_{\mathrm{r}}=0.01$, and $N_{\mathrm{r}}=100$.
+The remaining parameters are set to $r=0.9$, $p=2/r$, $w_{\mathrm{th}}=0.005$, $w_{\mathrm{r}}=0.01$, and $N_{\mathrm{r}}=1000$.
 The fidelities corresponding to the four possible states of the computational basis are represented in different colors.
 However, since the curves largely overlap, the colors cannot be easily distinguished.
+This strong overlap reflects the fact that the learning dynamics is essentially identical for all basis states, indicating that both the accuracy and the convergence rate are uniform across the computational basis.
+This behavior is not generic, as will be illustrated in the pairing model discussed in Sec.~\ref{subsec:pairing}, where the convergence depends on the symmetry sector.

-As shown in Fig.~\ref{fig2}, the algorithm attains high fidelities both with and without the reset mechanism, with a slight improvement when resets are applied.
-After convergence, the maximum and minimum fidelities across the computational basis states are nearly identical: without resets $F_{\mathrm{max}} \approx F_{\mathrm{min}} \approx 0.97$, whereas with resets $F_{\mathrm{max}} \approx F_{\mathrm{min}} \approx 0.98$.
-The average number of iterations required for convergence is lower in the absence of resets, since the reset scheme necessarily introduces additional stages of exploration and, consequently, a higher number of iterations.
+As shown in Fig.~\ref{fig2}, the algorithm attains fidelities close to unity both with and without the reset mechanism, with a slight improvement when resets are applied.
+The convergence of the algorithm is characterized by the behavior of the exploration parameter $W_k^{(\mathrm{M})}$, which saturates at small values for large iteration number $k$.
+The average number of iterations required to reach this regime is lower in the absence of resets.
+This can be attributed to the fact that the reset scheme introduces additional exploration stages, which increases the total number of iterations needed to reach convergence.
+To quantify the accuracy across the computational basis, we define $F_{\mathrm{max}}$ and $F_{\mathrm{min}}$ as the maximum and minimum values of $F_k^{(j)}$ over all basis states $\ket{j}$ in the converged regime (i.e., for sufficiently large $k$).
+In this regime, these quantities are nearly identical: without resets $F_{\mathrm{max}} \approx F_{\mathrm{min}} \approx 0.97$, whereas with resets $F_{\mathrm{max}} \approx F_{\mathrm{min}} \approx 0.98$.
+The near equality $F_{\mathrm{max}} \approx F_{\mathrm{min}}$ provides a direct measure of the uniformity of the learning process across basis states.